Pediatric Epilepsy Research Foundation Shields Research Grant

-Supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
+The Shields Grant supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
 The selected investigator will receive a $100,000 grant of $50,000 per year for two years.
-The Shields Grant is fully supported by the Winokur Family Foundation and the Pediatric Epilepsy Research Foundation (PERF).
+The Shields Grant is supported by the Winokur Family Foundation and the Pediatric Epilepsy Research Foundation (PERF).

 - The Shields Grant must have a clinical research /patient care component.

 - The applicant is a legal resident of the United States or Canada